 The council offers a variety of flexible working arrangements for all employees which can help meet family commitments and is an equal opportunities employer.
-The council has seen a marked change in working practices during because of the covid-19 pandemic and has been able to broaden its offer to staff with home working becoming a key feature of more roles, it is committed to review ways of working further in the forthcoming year.
+The council has seen a marked change in working practices since the covid-19 pandemic and has been able to broaden its offer to staff with hybrid working becoming a key feature of more roles.